tymyrddin/purple/source/docs/audits/supportive/ot-standards.md

 (IACS) security.
 It is also published as ISA-62443 by the International Society of Automation, with identical content under different numbering.

+Parts of the series mature at different speeds, several have spent years in draft, and the category structure itself is being reorganised; the publication status of a specific part is worth checking on the IEC site before citing it in an audit.

-The series is organised into four groups:
+The published parts most relevant to audit work fall into four groups:

 ### Series 1: General

-Foundation documents covering terminology, concepts, and the IACS security lifecycle.
+Foundation documents covering terminology and concepts.

 * IEC 62443-1-1: *Terminology, concepts, and models* Defines the vocabulary and conceptual model used across the series, including the zone-and-conduit model for segmenting ICS environments.
 * IEC 62443-1-2: *Master glossary of terms and abbreviations* Reference glossary for the series.
-* IEC 62443-1-3: *System security conformance metrics* Defines how to measure conformance with the series requirements.
-* IEC 62443-1-4: *IACS security lifecycle and use cases* Describes the full lifecycle from design through decommissioning and provides use cases for applying the series.

 ### Series 2: Policies and procedures

 Requirements and guidance for the organisations operating or supplying IACS environments.

-* IEC 62443-2-1: *Requirements for an IACS security management system* Defines what an asset owner needs to establish and maintain security for an IACS environment.
-The closest equivalent to ISO 27001 for OT.
+* IEC 62443-2-1:2024: *Security program requirements for IACS asset owners* Defines what an asset owner needs to establish and maintain security for an IACS environment, including maturity models for the programme.
+The closest equivalent to ISO 27001 for OT, and the cornerstone of this group.
-* IEC 62443-2-2: *Operating an IACS security programme* Guidance for day-to-day operation of IACS security processes.
 * IEC 62443-2-3: *Patch management in the IACS environment* Specific requirements for patching in environments where downtime is costly and update cycles are long.
 * IEC 62443-2-4: *Requirements for IACS service providers*